What is a Cerebral Hemorrhage?

 A cerebral hemorrhage usually triggers an onset of sudden symptoms such as a headache, weakness, nausea, vomiting, seizures and a loss of consciousness.
 Immediate medical attention is required to reduce the risk of permanent damage.
 Your doctor will likely perform a CT scan or spinal tap to detect bleeding in the skull, as well as the location and severity of hemorrhaging.
 A custom treatment plan will be determined to stop the bleeding.

-Treatment for Cerebral Hemorrhage
+Treatment and Surgery for Cerebral Hemorrhage

 WARNING: If patients or healthcare providers suspect a cerebral hemorrhage, emergent neurosurgical evaluation is warranted!